CodeMaxx/Awesome-Terminal-Commands/README.md

 - **Trivia:**`sudo` stands for `SUperuser DO` and `su` stands for `Switch User`.

 `man <command>` - shows manual entry for the command.
-Manual contains all the flags realated to that command and their use.
+Manual contains all the flags related to that command and their use.

 `time <command>` - gives the time taken for the command to execute.
 Very useful when you want to find the execution time of your programs.